maxto/ubique/doc/matarrs/sort.md

-### sort
+### sort(x,mode,dim)

 Sort array elements in ascending/descending order

 #### Description

 Sort array elements in ascending/descending order.
-For matrix it is possibile to sortalong a dimension.
+For matrix it is possibile to sort
+along a dimension.
 Based on Merge Sort algorithm

+#### Arguments

 |Params|Type|Description
 |---------|----|-----------